nikbearbrown/writing-guide-with-llms/chapters/18-navigating-rhetoric-in-real-life.md

 - *For Cowork:* tell Cowork to save the policy to a file named `llm-policy.md` in your project folder.
 - *For Claude Code:* not the right tool.

-**The instructive failure to expect:** when the model summarizes your answers, it may generalize the positions to sound less specific than what you said.
+**The instructive failure to expect:** when the model summarizes your answers, it will often generalize them — smoothing your specific phrasing into more abstract language.
 Push back: *"Use my exact phrasing where I gave it.
-Don't soften."* Your policy is most useful in your voice.
+Don't soften or generalize."* The policy is most useful in your own words.

-**Preview of next chapter:** Chapter 19 takes textual analysis — the close-reading skill you have been practicing throughout the book — and applies it to the public-facing genre of criticism.
-You will write a textual analysis of a specific text, intended not for your instructor but for a public reader who has not necessarily read the source.

-## What would change my mind

-If the gap between academic and real-world writing turned out to be smaller than this chapter implies — if the skills transferred so completely that the transitional framing was unnecessary — I would revise the chapter's central claim that the shift to real-world writing requires deliberate adjustments.
-The evidence from working writers I have talked to is the other way: the move out of the classroom takes deliberate work even for students who were strong inside the classroom.
-But the claim could be wrong.

-## Still puzzling

-The LLM-disclosure question in public-facing writing is genuinely unresolved.
-The norms are forming in real time, and they vary by platform, by audience, by genre.
-Advice that feels right in 2026 may be obviously wrong by 2028.
-The chapter's stance — *think about it deliberately and act consistently* — is more about the discipline of thinking through the question than about any specific answer.
-The specific answers will keep moving.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *Unit 3 introductory framing as the underlying scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

 ## 🕰️ AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Edward Said** was working on *Representations of the Intellectual* and *Orientalism* — arguments that the public role of the writer is to be exilic, oppositional, and willing to be unwelcome at the table decades before most people had heard of navigating rhetoric in real-life public contexts.
+The ideas in this chapter didn't appear from nowhere. **Edward Said** was working on *Representations of the Intellectual* and *Orientalism* — arguments that the public role of the writer is to be exilic, oppositional, and willing to be unwelcome at the table — decades before most people had heard of navigating rhetoric in public, workplace, and political settings.
 Here's a prompt to find out more — and then make it better.

 **Run this:**

 ```
-Who was Edward Said, and how does their work on the public intellectual's role and rhetoric outside the academy connect to navigating rhetoric in public, workplace, and political settings?
+Who was Edward Said, and how does their work on the public intellectual's
+role and rhetoric outside the academy connect to navigating rhetoric in
+public, workplace, and political settings?
 Keep it to three paragraphs.
 End with the single most surprising thing about their career or ideas.
 ```

 → Search **"Edward Said"** on Wikipedia after you run this.
 See what the model got right, got wrong, or left out.

 **Now make the prompt better.** Try one of these:

-- Ask it to walk through Said's argument that the intellectual is, properly, an *amateur* and an *exile* — and what each word means in his usage
+- Ask it to walk through Said's argument that the intellectual is, properly, an *amateur* and an *exile* — and what each word means in his usage.
 - Ask: "Said wrote *Orientalism* as a scholar and a Palestinian.
 Which audience did each chapter target — and how would the book have differed if he had pretended his standpoint didn't matter?"
-- Add the framing: "Answer as if you're writing the prologue to a 2026 reissue of *Representations of the Intellectual* aimed at writers entering public life under platforms Said didn't live to see"
+- Add the framing: "Answer as if you're writing the prologue to a 2026 reissue of *Representations of the Intellectual* aimed at writers entering public life under platforms Said didn't live to see."

 What changes?
 What gets better?
 What gets worse?